ajdiha2/ajdiha2.github.io/_posts/binary-unpacking-techniques/2025-02-24-binary-unpacking-techniques.md

 You can also use tools such as Import REConstructor as sometimes plugins can fail to fix the import table.

 # Final analysis
-After unpacking, we can re-analyze our binary in PE Studio.
+After unpacking, we can re-analyze our binary in `PE Studio`.
 We can immediately see that the import table is much bigger than initially, thus giving us some quick hints on what the binary will be doing.
 The strings tab has also more results populated, etc.

 <figure>
 <img src="/assets/posts/binary-unpacking-techniques/pestudio-complete-import-table.png" alt="Debugger">